 The state of Maine sets its own pace among the otherwise bustling New England.
 With an eased temperament that stems from lakefront breezes and whispering forests, the town of Rangeley does not stray from its state’s tempo.
 As "Maine's Four Season Playground," the town boasts Lake Mooselookmeguntic, which provides fodder for lovers of the outdoors looking to fish, boat, kayak and explore.
 Rangeley also transforms into a winter wonderland for skiing, snowboarding and traversing the landscape.

-San Antonio, Texas, home to the legendary Alamo and the world-famous River Walk, hosts a vibrant mix of culture, cuisine, architecture and moving history.
-Explore rich historical offerings, award-winning theme parks, championship golf, amazing shopping, innovative cuisine and interesting cultural events and museums.
-Complementing the city scene is the neighboring Texas Hill Country, where spring-fed rivers carve paths through rolling hills, and bountiful vines have cultivated a charming wine destination.
-San Antonio, one of America’s friendliest cities, truly offers an authentic experience.
+Home to the legendary Alamo and the world-famous River Walk, San Antonio hosts a vibrant mix of culture, cuisine, architecture and moving history.
+Explore the rich historical offerings, award-winning theme parks, championship golf courses, amazing shopping, innovative cuisine and interesting cultural events and museums.

 San Jose is California’s third largest city and the tenth largest city in the United States.
 Deemed a “global city,” San Jose is the Mecca of Silicon Valley: high-technology and electronics industries have brought significant tourism and attractions to the city.
 The city also boasts a great proximity to all of Northern California’s areas of interest due to its position in the greater Santa Clara Valley.
 Over 300 days of sunshine and the kingdom like panorama of the Santa Clara Mountains make San Jose a beautiful, urban retreat.